-1. Students will understand the structure and functions of different organs of the human body.

-2. Students will learn the role and mechanism of different secretions in various organ system, etc.)

-Example (Lymphatic system, digestive system, menstruation, urine formation, Blood action.

-3. Students will gain knowledge on different enzymes and hormones along with their mode of artery, vein, capillary, structure of the heart, cardiac cycle; Lymphatic: Lymph nodes and lymph, pulse.
+- 1. Students will understand the structure and functions of different organs of the human body. - 2.
+Students will learn the role and mechanism of different secretions in various organ system, Example (Lymphatic system, digestive system, menstruation, urine formation, Blood etc.) - 3.
+Students will gain knowledge on different enzymes and hormones along with their mode of action.